You are hereHow to Dry & Cure Marijuana - Step-By-Step Tutorial

 In most cases, a proper cure will change the subjective effects of buds.
 There is something that happens during a slow curing process which changes the exact composition of cannabinoids and terpenoids.
 This changes how buds make you feel.

-Don’t believe me?
 Try smoking buds directly off the plant vs smoking those same buds after they’ve been dried/cured.
+The best way to understand the difference is to try it for yourself! ;)

-Many growers feel that drying buds slowly and proper curing will actually make buds more potent up to a point.
+Many growers feel that drying buds slowly and proper curing will actually make buds feel more potent up to a point.
 Growers also report that properly cured buds are much more pleasant to smoke, vaporize, or turn into edibles.
 This is likely due to how cannabinoids and terpenoids are altered during the curing process.

 So now you may be wondering...

 How do you dry your marijuana buds slowly?

-How do you know how long to dry your buds for?
+How long do you dry your buds for?

 How do you cure buds perfectly every time, without leaving anything to chance?

 Get the answers right here!

 Note: This article covers the tried-and-true steps for traditional curing.
 This is the most used and well-studied way to cure your buds.
-However, there are other possible methods including water curing.
+However, there are other possible methods including water curing which I personally don't have any experience with.

 Curing begins as soon as you cut down your plant.
 So in order to get the most from curing, you need to master the process of drying your buds.

 An important part of the curing process happens during the first few days, as you begin drying your buds.
-During this initial drying phase, the main goal is to let your buds dry out relatively slowly (usually 3-7 days) while protecting buds against mold.
+During this initial drying phase, the main goal is to let your buds dry out relatively slowly (usually 3-7 days) while protecting buds against mold and bacteria growth.

 A relatively slow drying process (along with smart curing practices) gives you the best benefits.
-It doesn't need to take forever (and slower doesn't necessarily mean better), but any time you “speed dry” your freshly harvested buds you’re losing many of the benefits of curing.
+It doesn't need to take forever, but any time you “speed dry” your freshly harvested buds you’re losing many of the benefits of curing.
 However, your buds are still improved by curing even if you overdry your buds or dry them a little too quick.

 Here's an overview of the process.
 Keep scrolling down for complete instructions...